artem-riabinin/OL-project-Accelerated-SCO-via-OLO-with-Optimism/README.md

 # Optimistic Online Learning: A Simpler Approach to Accelerated Stochastic Constrained Optimization

 We compare the performance of AccelPDA, UniAdaGrad ([1]) for two different tasks against some other well-known adaptive methods, such as AdaGrad ([2]) and UniXGrad ([3]).
 We consider a synthetic setting where we analyze the convergence behavior (Problem 1, Least Squares Problem), as well as a SVM classification task on some LIBSVM dataset (Problem 2, Logistic Regression Problem).
+Details of the using methods and experiments can be found in \textit{report.pdf}.

 [1] Pooria Joulani, Anant Raj, Andras Gyorgy, and Csaba Szepesvari.
 A Simpler Approach to Accelerated Stochastic Optimization: Iterative Averaging Meets Optimism.
 In Proceedings of the 37th
 International Conference on Machine Learning, 2020.